spring-epfl/zksk/README.md

 ## How it works :

-The ZKC will basically help you instantiate a *Prover* and a *Verifier* object and make them talk (in the case of an interactive proof).
+This compiler will basically help you instantiate a *Prover* and a *Verifier* object and make them talk (in the case of an interactive proof).
 If the proof is a conjunction of subproofs, a global *challenge* and global *randomizers* are shared (i.e the subproofs are **not** run independently from each other).
 The sigma protocol (interactive) is the following :

 **Initial state** : the Prover and the Verifier share some "public information", namely